tkuhlman/gopwsafe/README.md

     - diff based on particular fields, name, username, url, password
   - Automatic storage of old passwords.
 - Setup travis-ci, possibly readthedocs

+## Eventually
+- Look at gomobile would it be possible to write my code in such a way it can be used on Android and ios.
+See the utils talk slides for more details on gomobile.